githubtraining/introduction-to-github-apps/responses/03_graceful-exit.md

 ### Probot & GitHub Apps

 [Probot](https://probot.github.io/) is the basis of some of the coolest GitHub Apps out there.
-Most Probot apps are already hosted, easy to install, and easy to discover.
+Most Probot Apps are already hosted, easy to install, and easy to discover.
 Probot is a framework to help you build GitHub Apps while using Node.js.

 Want to learn more about Probot and GitHub Apps?
 Below are a few resources that will help you along your journey:
 - [Probot Apps](https://probot.github.io/apps/)